Suggested links

 What Is Oxycodone?

-Oxycodone is a type of opioid medication used to treat moderate to severe pain.
-It can be found in both short-acting and long-acting versions.
-Oxycodone is typically used as a pain reliever for cancer treatments, post-operative pain, or chronic pain resulting from trauma.
-It comes in either tablet, capsule, or liquid form.
+Oxycodone is an opioid analgesic (painkiller) used to treat moderate to severe pain.
+It can be found in short-acting and long-acting versions and comes in tablets, capsules, or liquid form.
+It is commonly used as a pain reliever for cancer treatments, post-operative pain, or chronic pain.

 • OxyContin®